Best Software

 Recommended: Bind ($90-$500/month)

-You cannot spend 2 months implementing Ironclad or training sales on template systems.
+You cannot spend months on a configuration-heavy implementation or on training sales to navigate template systems.
 You need something that works next week.
 Bind's conversational AI lets the sales director create a compliant NDA in 30 seconds.
 Your playbook rules ensure it matches your standards without your review.

 You have enough people to divide work by specialty (commercial, employment, IP) but not enough to handle every request in real time.
 Process matters.